telerik/ajax-docs/controls/treeview/troubleshooting/the-dataitem-pperty-is-empty.md

 ---
 title: The DataItem Pperty is Empty
-page_title: The DataItem Pperty is Empty | UI for ASP.NET AJAX Documentation
+page_title: The DataItem Pperty is Empty | RadTreeView for ASP.NET AJAX Documentation
 description: The DataItem Pperty is Empty
 slug: treeview/troubleshooting/the-dataitem-pperty-is-empty
 tags: the,dataitem,pperty,is,empty